tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-example.md

 -----

-!!! question "What are your questions:"
+!!! question "What are your questions?"

 !!! note

   This command was an example of `interactive` shell scripting because we are typing in the commands manually and waiting for the results.
 If we walk away from our machine and the session times out, then the program may be interrupted. `tmux` allows us to keep running the program even if we take a break.

   The next session demonstrates how to combine all of these commands into a script that runs on **SLURM**.